tmsdkeys/docker-ibc-setup/modular/readme.md

 ## Build Docker images

-to build the **image for the checkers game with the leaderboard**, clone the repository and run:
+To build the **image for the checkers game with the leaderboard**, clone the repository and run:

 ```
 $ cd cosmos-ibc-docker/modular
 $ docker build -f Dockerfile-checkers . -t checkers --no-cache
 ```

-and to build the **image for the leaderbaord chain**:
+And to build the **image for the leaderbaord chain**:

 ```
 $ cd cosmos-ibc-docker/modular